-DBA-INTERNATIONAL BUSINESS PROGRAM GOALS
+DBA- INTERNATIONAL BUSINESS PROGRAM GOALS

 - 1. Design legal systems and business administration and management policies in international business. - 2.
 Develop theories and models related to economic and leadership systems in management scenarios of multicultural organizations in a global context. - 3.
 Propose and analyze business and global financial environments for the improvement of organizational competitiveness. - 4.
-Build critical thinking about communication, skills that facilitate the ability to effectively face business strategies and manage conflicts with the approach of global business management. - 5.
-Create new applied research using theoretical contributions from the area of international business and administration thanks to a solid training process in quantitative, qualitative or holistic research.
+Build critical thinking about communication skills that facilitate the ability to effectively face business strategies and manage conflicts with the approach of global business management. - 5.
+Create new applied research using theoretical contributions from the area of international business and administration, thanks to a solid training process in quantitative, qualitative or holistic research.

-DBA-INTERNATIONAL BUSINESS PROGRAM COMPETENCIES
+DBA- INTERNATIONAL BUSINESS PROGRAM COMPETENCIES

-- A. Develop in students the relationship skills between the conceptual and theoretical foundations relevant to the area of international business. - B. Generate capacities for the development and application of applied research techniques and business models in organizations with an international profile.
+- A. Develop students' understanding of the relationship between conceptual and theoretical underpinnings pertinent to management. - B. Generate capacities for the development and application of applied research techniques and business models in organizations with an international profile.

-- C. Develop personal competencies in the areas of consulting and applied research in organizations for the development and improvement of sustainability in international business. - D. Create effective presentations of international business analysis, organizational strategies thanks to effective and objective oral communication for a target audience. - E. Implement ethical and sustainability business policies related to the problems of companies in a global environment. - F. Create new business knowledge from existing literature to produce new concepts, theories and international business models that have practical applications. - G. Implement innovative business strategies for the solution of complex problems through quantitative analysis and data analysis that contribute to organizational sustainability in a globalized context.
+- C. Develop personal competencies in the areas of consulting and applied research in organizations for the development and improvement of sustainability in international business. - D. Create effective presentations of international business analysis, organizational strategies, thanks to effective and objective oral communication for a target audience. - E. Implement ethical and sustainability business policies related to the problems of companies in a global environment. - F. Create new business knowledge from existing literature to produce new concepts, theories, and international business models that have practical applications. - G. Implement innovative business strategies for the solution of complex problems through quantitative and data analysis that contribute to organizational sustainability in a globalized context.